THE LAYMAN’S QUANT LEXICON

 Multivariate

-In statistics and econometrics, multivariate refers to techniques and analyses involving multiple variables or datasets simultaneously, often used to understand complex relationships among variables.
+Techniques and analyses involving multiple variables or datasets simultaneously, often used to study relationships between variables in complex systems.

 Neural Network Architectures